TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Logger/Index.rst

 Using the Channel
 -----------------

-The name "security" can then be used in the logging configuration:
+The channel "security" can then be used in the logging configuration:

 .. code-block:: php
     :caption: config/system/additional.php | typo3conf/system/additional.php